kazuki43zoo/mybatis-spring-native/README.md

 * Configure the `SqlSessionFactory` and `SqlSessionTemplate` automatically
 * Scan mapper interfaces annotated `@Mapper` automatically
 * Scan mapper interfaces using `@MapperScan` instead of automatically scan
-* Register a parameter and a return types to native hint(reflection hint) automatically(support standard patterns only)
+* Register a parameter and a return types to native hint(reflection hint) automatically(support standard patterns only yet)
 * Write static SQLs and dynamic SQLs(with OGNL expression) in SQL annotations(`@Select`/`@Insert`/etc...)

 ## Known Limitations